therealsphinx/support.balsamiq.com/content/plugins/unabletoauthorize.md

 So sorry for the snag, friends!

-First, be assured that **nothing on your side is causing this**.

 Google made some recent changes and this error started to appear for some users.
-In fact, it affects multiple Google Drive plugin files (not only in Mockups 3 for Google Drive).
+In fact, it affects multiple Google Drive plugins (not only Mockups 3 for Google Drive).
+Unfortunately we cannot do so much on our side since the bug rely on the Google authentication platform.

 We filed a [ticket with Google](https://productforums.google.com/forum/#!topic/drive/oI8jJOKYmtg;context-place=topicsearchin/drive/category$3Areport-a-problem%7Csort:relevance%7Cspell:false) and we hope that they will be able to fix the issue quickly.
 They're already working on it.